|

 Additional Information |

-More information about the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) is available from the websites below and from Dr. Berger.
-Dr. Berger is a
+More information about the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) is available from the websites below.

 |